New Marina at Okara

-Secure one of the marina berths now for sale at preconstruction prices, prices for 10 to 20 m are listed below.
+Secure one of the marina berths now for sale at construction start prices.
+29 are still available for sale.

 The marina will be built in the upper Hatea River, on the seaward/downstream side of the Te Matau ā Pohe bascule bridge.

 Being in the center of Northland's cruising grounds, you can be close to the spectacular sailing and fishing of Great Barrier Island, The Bay of Islands, Auckland and Whangarei Harbour.
 It is walking distance from the restaurants, shopping and entertainment of Whangarei's Town Basin.
 The sheltered location provides safe, comfortable berthage with easy access.
-And it is right by the Whangarei Cricket and Rugby stadiums.
+Just 9 minutes to the airport.
 Six competitively priced boat yards and a great selection of marine services surround it.

 18m $ 390,000